tunylund/shared-state/README.md

 ```

 # Server usage
 _A Simple example.
-For a more thorough example see the `ts-example` folder._
+For a more thorough example see the `typescript-example` folder._
 ```
 npm i --save shared-state-server
 ```